 For a large and complex 2D flow study area, an adaptive 2D mesh can be used in place of a 2D uniform (i.e., square cells) or 2D hexagonal mesh for a faster and more accurate simulation.
 Adaptive 2D meshing allows GeoHECRAS to determine what size and shape element should be used, based upon the underlying terrain elevation change and user-defined breaklines.
 Generating a 2D adaptive mesh takes slightly longer than generating a 2D uniform mesh because of the additional computations that the software performs in creating the mesh while it sizes and shapes the 2D elements.
 The completed 2D adaptive mesh will have automatically refined elements (i.e., creating smaller elements) in areas where additional detail is required, and relaxed elements (i.e., creating larger elements) in areas where the 2D flow is relatively uniform and not much change is occurring.
 Because of the inherent advantages of the 2D adaptive mesh, the HEC-RAS 2D flow simulations tend to be more stable (because of smaller element sizes where sudden changes occur) and run quicker (because of smaller total number of elements) than an equivalent 2D uniform mesh.

 While creating a 2D flow area mesh, it may become necessary to manually edit the mesh.
-Several mesh editing tools are provided in the 2D Flow Area Data dialog box 2D Flow Area Preview plot.
+Several mesh editing tools are provided in the 2D Flow Area Preview section of the 2D Flow Area Data dialog box.

 The following tools and editing commands are provided within the 2D Flow Area Data dialog box as well as from the Map View.